Best trolley jacks: 2020 group test

 What’s the best heavy lifter for DIY work?
-We test nine of the best to find out…
+We test eight of the best to find out…

 Lots of DIY tasks need a car to be raised off the ground, but jacks supplied in the boots of most cars are lightweight and designed just for emergencies.
 A trolley jack is a better, safer option and, for most models, not expensive.
 It may be tempting to use the jack supplied to change the tyres, but you should resist; these are for emergency use only when faced with a puncture away from home.
 Their lightweight build and clumsy operation make them ill-suited for garage work.